-Mary Ellen Bartley uses photography to explore the physical and formal qualities of the printed book and its potential for abstraction.
+Mary Ellen Bartley is known for her photographs exploring the tactile and formal qualities of the printed book, and its potential for abstraction.
 By emphasizing the unique “aura” and materiality of printed matter, Bartley’s work offers a celebration of textural and tactile properties, a particularly potent act in this increasingly digital age.

 With Paperbacks (2009-2010), Bartley photographs stacked paperback books that take on the identity of minimal sculptures.
 This is emphasized by the anonymity of the books, whose spines and covers cannot be seen, just the blocks of pages with subtle variations in color.
 For her Standing Open (2010-2011) series, Bartley photographed her own library of photography books, each book standing slightly open before her camera.
 Bartley used their chance settling and a full frame close-up to present these books in a new way, approaching them as aesthetic objects that oscillate between abstraction and figuration.